-So, if you want to keep subscribers engaged, ask them for their feedback with a survey!
+So, to keep subscribers engaged, ask them for their feedback with a survey!

 Here’s how Lyft does it:

-This is a triggered email that asks customers to provide Lyft with feedback about the ride they’ve just taken.
+This triggered email asks customers to provide Lyft with feedback about the ride they’ve just taken.

 Sending a triggered email survey right after a customer’s experience with your company is an effective way to gather feedback because the experience is fresh in the customer’s mind, making them more likely to take a few minutes to answer some questions.

-Aside from triggered email surveys, you can also send out a survey periodically to get your customers’ opinions on your product or service in general.
+Aside from triggered email surveys, you can also send out a survey periodically to get your customers’ opinions on your product or service.

 You can easily create a survey using a tool like WPForms.

-With WPForm’s drag and drop form builder, you can create a survey that fits your exact needs in minutes and embed it to a page, inside a post, or to any part of your WordPress website.
+With WPForm’s drag-and-drop form builder, you can create a survey that fits your needs in minutes and embed it on a page, in a post, or to any part of your WordPress website.

-Asking your subscribers for feedback is not only a great way to keep them engaged, but you can gather valuable insights that will help you grow your business and keep your customers happy.
+Asking your subscribers for feedback is a great way to keep them engaged, but you can also gather valuable insights that will help you grow your business and keep your customers happy.